 Another legal option available to victims is a civil lawsuit against the perpetrator.
-You may wish to contact a private attorney to learn more about this option.
+You may wish to contact a private attorney in the state where you would pursue a case in order to learn more about this option.
+Additional legal resources:

 The National Crime Victim Bar Association is a network of attorneys and allied professionals dedicated to facilitating civil actions brought by crime victims.
 Crime victims may be able to file civil lawsuits against perpetrators and responsible third parties for the damages the victims suffered as a result of the crime.